if-loop69420/if-loop69420/README.md

-# Welcome wonderful being!
+# Welcome, wonderful being!

 I am Jeremy.
-I am a Software Developer and Linux enthusiast from Austria.
+I am a software developer and Linux enthusiast from Austria.

 ## Software Used